edoardo-p/AICE-Catalyst-Agent/README.md

 but return fixed outputs (consistent feature/task ids) so you can validate agent flows without calling the LLM.

-To temporarily run the agent with the test tools, open `src/main.py` and replace the `tools=[ ... ]` list with imports from `src.test_tools` (or add the test tools alongside the real ones).
+To temporarily run the agent with the test tools, open `src/main.py` and replace the import tools from `test_tools` instead of `tools`.
+The functions have the same names.
 This will exercise the state transitions end-to-end deterministically.

 ## Project structure